LaylalaLau/94870-Shuxuan-Liu-Portfolio/final_project_ShuxuanLiu.md

 | *What did you take away?* | People are spending more of their leisure time on social media, compared to video games. |

 ### Revised Wireframes and storyboards
+The story board starts with showing people gaming was once the largest sector in the entertainment business, whose sales were gradually shrinking.
+The next two sections are on other types of entertainments rising and peoples spending more time on these areas.

 ##### Revised section 1
 Adding a pie/chart to the first section to give background on how people used to spend their time on entertainment.